 - Verify accuracy of reports, such as authorization forms, transaction reconciliations, or exchange summary reports.

-These are the skills Gaming Cage Workers say are the most useful in their careers:
+When polled, Gaming Cage Workers say the following skills are most frequently used in their jobs:

 Speaking: Talking to others to convey information effectively.